Create and use combo charts in Power BI

 Start on a blank report page and create a column chart that displays this year's sales and gross margin by month.

 Select More options (...) in the upper-right corner of the visualization, and select Sort by > FiscalMonth.
 To change the sort order, select the ellipsis again and choose either Sort ascending or Sort descending.
-For this example will use Sort ascending.
+For this example, use Sort ascending.

 Convert the column chart to a combo chart.
 There are two combo charts available: Line and stacked column and Line and clustered column.
 With the column chart selected, from the Visualizations pane select the Line and clustered column chart.